Hotel Negresco: History

 February 28, 1948, Suzy Delair sang C'est si bon in this hotel during the first Nice Jazz Festival.
 Louis Armstrong was present and loved the song.
 June 26, 1950, he recorded the American version of the song (English lyrics by Jerry Seelen) in New York City with Sy Oliver and his Orchestra.
 When it was released, the disc was a worldwide success and the song was then performed by the greatest international singers.

 Over the years, the hotel had its ups and downs, and in 1957, it was sold to the Augier family.
 Madame Jeanne Augier reinvigorated the hotel with luxurious decorations and furnishings, including an outstanding art collection and rooms with mink bedspreads.
 She also popularised it with celebrities; Elton John featured it in the video for his song "I'm Still Standing", and she told Bill Gates, the founder of Microsoft, that purchasing it would be beyond his means.

 Noted for its doormen dressed in the manner of the staff in 18th-century elite bourgeois households, complete with red-plumed postilion hats, the hotel also offers gourmet dining at the Regency-style Le Chantecler restaurant.
 Le Chantecler has two stars in the Guide Michelin and 15/20 in Gault Millau.
 It has previously been under the leadership of famous chefs such as Bruno Turbot and Alain Llorca, who left to take over the equally fabled Moulin de Mougins.
 The restaurant interior is decorated with gobelins and roccoco furniture in untraditional colourings such as pink, lime, lemon, and cerulean.

 In 2003, the Hotel Negresco was listed by the government of France as a National Historic Building and is a member of Leading Hotels of the World.
-The Negresco has a total of 119 guest rooms plus 22 suites.
+In total, the Hotel Negresco has a total of 119 guest rooms plus 22 suites.